Marijuana Addiction Treatment

 - Anxiety attacks

 For many people, experiencing a few of these short-term effects of marijuana will be enough to turn to a professional for help.
 If you believe that you could use professional assistance with your addiction, feel free to contact us.
-Our experts will do their best to keep you away from both the short-term and long-term effects of marijuana use.
+Our experts at our Pennsylvania marijuana rehab center will do their best to keep you away from both the short-term and long-term effects of marijuana use.
+While these short-term effects might look scary on their own, they are far from being the worst that can happen from marijuana addiction.
+Unfortunately, marijuana can produce numerous long-term side effects, as well.

 Long-term effects of marijuana